Slow Cooker Banana Jam

 This post may contain affiliate links.
 Please read our disclosure policy.

 This slow cooker banana jam is a delicious, easy way to make your own homemade jam.
-It’s made with just five ingredients, it’s easy to whip up this sweet and flavorful jam.
+It’s made with just five ingredients, and it’s easy to whip up.

 close up of banana jam in slow cooker